------------------->

 Highlights:

-• Large Language Monkeys introduces inference-time scaling laws.
+• Large Language Monkeys is a pioneering work in tets-time scaling that introduces inference-time scaling laws.
 While the impact of scaling training compute is well understood, when it comes to inference, we often limit the amount of compute to only one or a few limited attempts per problem.
 Here, we explore inference compute as another axis for scaling by increasing the number of generated samples.
 We show that the relationship between coverage and the number of samples is often log-linear and can be modeled with an exponentiated power law, suggesting the existence of inference-time scaling laws.
 In domains with automated verifiers like coding and formal proofs, these increases in coverage directly translate into improved performance.
-For example, on SWE-bench Lite, we showed that coverage increases from 15.9% with one sample to a new state-of-the-art performance of 56% with 250 samples (paper’24).
+For example, on SWE-bench Lite, we showed that coverage increases from 15.9% with one sample to a new state-of-the-art performance of 56% with 250 samples (paper’24, ICML Oral’25).

 • FAST is a full-stack accelerator search framework with a broad design search space, including hardware datapath, software scheduling, and compiler passes such as operation fusion.
 When evaluated on vision and NLP benchmarks, custom designs generated by FAST show up to 6x improvement in Perf/TDP vs. TPU-v3.
 We also demonstrated that accelerators with 2x higher Perf/TCO can become ROI-positive at moderate datacenter deployments (ASPLOS'22).